In addition to being celebrated as a

 Nativity when He was born of the Virgin Mary?

-And when did The Word get the right to life?"--[Pelosi's reply]: "Whenever it was, we bow our heads when
+And when did The Word get the right to life?"--[Pelosi's

-that."--(End video clip).
-(Beck
+about that."--(End video clip).

-comments): "I'm sorry--what?
-You weren't in church the last time you
+sorry--what?
+You weren't in church the

-brought it up.
-Nancy, why not address
+last time you brought it up.
+Nancy, why

-moment when the Word was made flesh--conception or at birth.
+define the moment when the Word was made flesh--conception or at birth.
 Which is it?
 Kind of a good question since The Word defines her policy-making

 decisions she said later in that same speech--kind of makes it hard to